Is Wine Vegan?

 That process as described is 100% vegan or vegetarian.
-There’s nothing used that should give you any cause for concern.
+There’s nothing used that should give you or even the Vegan society any cause for concern.

 That is they must be clarified to reach that nice clear color that you see in the bottle.
 Consumers don’t like cloudy wine and they won’t buy it.

 Now, if you leave a wine standing for long enough – it will self-fine.
 That is the tiny bits of stuff that float around in it will drop to the bottom of the bottle and it will go clear.

 Now, it’s important to note that these bits which contain proteins, tannins, etc. are not harmful and don’t affect the taste of wine.
 So, there’s no need to do this when you make your own wine.
 So homemade wines are often vegan wines.